eliseevmv/Checkout-DotNet-Challenge/readme.txt

     5. Bank timeout

-        Same as scenario above but bank does not respond This scenario is not implemented as part of this exercise, but a production system should be ready for this scenario.
+        Same as scenario above but bank does not respond This scenario is  implemented as part of this exercise, but a production system should be ready for this scenario.

     6. Database exception before calling bank